york135/MIRMLPop/README.md

 # MIRMLPop

-**(2024.04.22)** Uploaded source code.
+**(2024.04.23)**: Slightly modified readme & requirements.txt & add some Common Voice subsets.
+**(2024.04.22)**: Upload source code (still lack some Common Voice subsets).
+**(2024.03.08)**: Upload dataset annotation.

 This repo is the official repo of the following paper:

-Jun-You Wang, Chung-Che Wang, Chon-In Leong, Jyh-Shing Roger Jang, "**MIR-MLPOP: A MULTILINGUAL POP MUSIC DATASET WITH TIME-ALIGNED LYRICS AND AUDIO**," accepted at ICASSP 2024.
+J.-Y. Wang, C.-C. Wang, C.-I. Leong and J.-S. R. Jang, "**MIR-MLPop: A Multilingual Pop Music Dataset with Time-Aligned Lyrics and Audio**," *ICASSP 2024 - 2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)*, Seoul, Korea, Republic of, 2024, pp. 1366-1370.

-It contains 1) annotation of the MIR-MLPop dataset, 2) the source code to obtain the audio of the dataset, 3) source code we used to fine-tune Whisper on MIR-MLPop (both lyrics alignment & lyrics transcription), and 4) source code for evaluation.
+It contains 1) annotation of the MIR-MLPop dataset, 2) the source code to obtain the audio of the dataset, 3) source code we used to fine-tune and evaluate Whisper on MIR-MLPop.

-Model checkpoints (under *MIR-MLPop + CV* setting) can be found here.
+Hope this dataset would facilitate future lyrics transcription & alignment works!
+Also, big thanks to all of you who came to our poster and discussed with me in the ICASSP 2024 conference!

 ## The MIR-MLPop Dataset

-(Important) All the contents in this dataset cannot be used for commerical usage.
+**(Important)** All the contents in this dataset **cannot** be used for commerical usage.

 Annotations available at ``dataset/cmn_dataset_240223.json``, `dataset/nan_dataset_240223.json`, and `dataset/yue_dataset_240223.json`.